ginnocen/MITHIGAnalysis2024/SampleGeneration/20241203_CondorForestReducer/README.md

 ```

-## Making Changes

-Edit `RunSkimCondor.sh` to select the runs and PD range to skim over.
-You can
-also edit `MakeXrdFileList.sh` and `MakeCondorSkim.sh` to change the Condor
-configuration and job script template without having to copy changed files
-over to T2.

-## Important Files
+## Important Central Files

+**The following files are used for all condor-based forest reducers**!
+Do not
+change these without validation.

 **RunCondorSkim.sh**

-Loops over the configured list of runs and PDs and submits one job for each
+Loops over all forest files in the provided directory.
+Configure the settings
-run + PD combination.
-You can also edit this to change the source and output
+from `InitCondorSkim.sh`,You can also edit this to change the source and output
 locations on `T2_US_MIT`.

 **MakeXrdFileList.sh**

 Makes a master list of file paths from any xrootd enable server (such as
 `T2_US_MIT`) that will be filtered and processed in jobs.

 **MakeCondorSkim.sh**